dgroomes/stackoverflow-look-back/README.md

 Oh wait, there is a [standard browser extensions API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Build_a_cross_browser_extension)?
 Nice!
 I want to explore this.

+The overall flow breaks down like this:

+1. Scrape your votes data from <https://stackoverflow.com>
+1. Expand the votes data into posts data using <https://data.stackexchange.com>
+1. Generate a static HTML page from the posts data

 ## Instructions

 1. Run a local web server: